Who can study at LTH as an exchange student?

 - Portfolio is required if you are applying to Architecture or Industrial Design courses

-3. Sign up for the SUSA-course (Swedish language course) and mentor programme at the same time.
+- If you want, sign up for the SUSA-course (Introductory Swedish language course) and mentor programme at the same time.

 You must follow a full time study plan of 30 credits each semester during the exchange period.
 Please be aware that you must have a full-time study plan to be accepted for exchange studies at the Faculty of Engineering LTH.